-- We will always be polite, helpful and considerate towards others. - Adults will speak to pupils respectfully and be helpful and kind. - Adults will avoid raising their voices unless it is absolutely necessary. - Pupils will listen to requests from adults and follow them first time. - We will move carefully around the school keeping to the left; we will not run - inside the school building. - We will take care of school property.
+- We will always be polite, helpful and considerate towards others. - Adults will speak to pupils respectfully and be helpful and kind. - Adults will avoid raising their voices unless it is absolutely necessary. - Pupils will always be honest and never cover up the truth. - Pupils will listen to requests from adults and follow them first time. - We will move carefully around the school keeping to the left; we will not run inside the school building. - We will take care of school property.